-3.7.1 Female Genital Mutilation (FGM)
+3.6.1 Female Genital Mutilation (FGM)

 FGM is illegal in England and Wales and it is mandatory for teachers and other regulated professionals to report known or disclosed cases of FGM directly to the police.
-Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers, along with regulated health and social care professionals in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 In these situations, the DSL and/or School Leader must be informed that the member of teaching staff has called the police to report information that they believe indicates that FGM has happened.
 Advice can be sought from the DSL if required.
 If the information is gained by a non-regulated professional, they must report to the DSL without delay for advice on actions.